 Following detoxification, you then take part in therapeutic sessions designed to treat the emotional causes of alcoholism.
 These sessions make use of effective addiction therapies such as CBT, mindfulness and psychotherapy.
 These therapies aim to teach you positive ways to cope with life’s stresses in ways that do not involve substance misuse.

 It’s hard to help someone when their pride keeps them from facing the truth.
 And the truth is they’re hurting themselves and the people who love them the most.
 When you try to intervene, their answer is usually the same: “I’ll quit tomorrow”.
 But tomorrow rarely comes.

-If this situation seems familiar, you may benefit from Rehab 4 Alcoholism's intervention service.
+If this situation seems familiar, you may benefit from Rehab 4 Alcoholism’s intervention service.
 This involves one of our counsellors talking to your loved one about the reality of addiction.
 And because our counsellors have experienced addiction first hand in their own lives, your loved-one is typically highly responsive to our approach.
-Intervention results in your loved one's agreement to seek residential rehab treatment in over 90% of cases where it is employed.
+Intervention results in your loved one’s agreement to seek residential alcohol rehab treatment in over 90% of cases where it is employed.

 The majority of interventions are conducted over the telephone.
 If this fails, one of our counsellors will travel to your home in order to carry out the intervention in person.
 To learn more about this service, call Rehab 4 Alcoholism today on 0800 111 4108.

-Following the conclusion of your residential detoxification and rehabilitation programme in Liverpool, you will be encouraged to attend weekly support groups in your area.
+Following the conclusion of your residential detoxification and rehab programme in Liverpool, you will be encouraged to attend weekly support groups in your area.
 The most common support groups in Liverpool are run by Alcoholics Anonymous (AA), Narcotics Anonymous (NA) and SMART Recovery.